-Bing’s average CVR is slightly better than what we see on AdWords, but that varies a lot from industry to industry.
+Bing’s average CVR is slightly better than what we see on Google Ads, but that varies a lot from industry to industry.
 Bing’s audience is different than that of Google’s, and how people search on Bing is different as well.
 For example, whereas the majority of searches occurring on Google are mobile, Bing still attracts many more desktop searches.

 These differences make Bing a big opportunity for many industries with longer sales cycles, such as Careers & Employment, Finance & Insurances, and Real Estate, all of which boast Bing’s highest average conversion rates (at 6.81%, 5.57%, and 5.13%, respectively).

 Although Travel advertisers may notice a relatively low CVR on Bing (1.58%), they also may receive more clicks than other industries since Bing commands an impressive 41% of all travel paid clicks in the US.
 The extra volume of paid clicks helps to offset their relatively mediocre conversion rates.

 Average Conversion Rate on Bing Ads

 |Careers & Employment||6.81%|